jbeima/RatRig-Upgrades/readme.md

 ![alt text](https://github.com/FlorentBroise/RatRig-Upgrades/blob/master/images/Coverflat.png?raw=true)
-# Welcome to the BRS-Engineering Vcore upgrade project!
+# Welcome to the BRS-Engineering Vcore upgrades project!

 **What is done here?**  The main objective here is to develop relevants upgrades to push the Vcore to the limit we choose to